ongres/stackgres/README.md

 This repository holds one of the major components around StackGres and is the StackGres Operator build around Kubernetes.
 An Operator is a method of packaging, deploying and managing a Kubernetes application.
-Some applications, such as databases, required more hand-holding, and a cloud-native Postgres requires an operator to provide additional knowledge of how to maintain state and integrate all the components.
+Some applications, such as databases, require more hand-holding, and a cloud-native Postgres requires an operator to provide additional knowledge of how to maintain state and integrate all the components.